cunybpl/nycet_pnp/src/content/calculation_methodologies/air-to-air-heat-exchanger-heat-transfer.md

 <h3>Regressions 1 and 2</h3>

-There is a cubic relationship between fan motor draw and air flow rate.
+There is a cubic relationship between fan motor power draw and air flow rate.
 The equation that describes the relationship between these variables is:

 <p class="equation equation-center">\begin{equation} y = ax^3 + bx^2 + cx + d \end{equation}</p>